feincms/django-tree-queries/README.rst

   structure (making it a graph).
 The ``TreeNode`` abstract model class has some protection against this.
 - Supports only trees with max.
-50 levels on MySQL/MariaDB, since those databases to not support arrays and require us to provide a maximum length for the ``tree_path`` and ``tree_ordering`` upfront.
+50 levels on MySQL/MariaDB, since those databases do not support arrays and require us to provide a maximum length for the ``tree_path`` and ``tree_ordering`` upfront.

 Here's a blog post offering some additional insight (hopefully) into the